lacymorrow/crossover/readme.md

 Drag an image to the window to use your own custom crosshair.

-To quit in Windows, toggle the app unlocked and right-click > `Close`.
+Unlock the app to quit.
+In Windows: right-click > `Close`.

 ###### On a Mac, the <kbd>Option</kbd> key is used instead of <kbd>Alt</kbd>.